rhysseddon/Car-Owner-Reviews-MS3-Project/README.md

 -	Page name on the left-hand side.
 -	Navigation links on the right-hand side.
 -	Navbar colour will be materialize class colour teal darken-2.
--	The navbar links will differ depending on if and who is logged in and on what page. (see each page)
+-	The navbar links will differ depending on if and who is logged in and on what page. (see each page).

 ### Footer

 -	All pages will contain the same footer.
--	Containing contact and copyright information on the left and social media links on the right.
+-	Footer contains contact and copyright information on the left and social media links on the right.

 ### Home Page

 -	Car related full width hero image at the top of the page.
 -	A paragraph welcoming the user and explaining the websites purpose with buttons to register and login below.
--	A search box with the title “search reviews”, where the user can search through all reviews.
+-	A search box with the title “Search Reviews”, where the user can search through all reviews.
 -	An accordion with the title “All Reviews” containing all the reviews so the user can browse through them.
 -	Each dropdown will have the title of the make and model of car and the year.
 -	Each dropdown will contain the information:
     * Make
     * Model
     * Year
-	* Review
+	* Review text
-	* Rating out of 5.
+	* Rating out of 5

 Nav Links:
 Logged out – Home | Login | Register.